 Mark Bittman, in a 2002 New York Times article, called No. 9 Park's Prune-Stuffed Gnocchi appetizer "a no-holds-barred spectacle."
 Ike Delorenzo, in a 2009 Boston Globe retrospective on five of the all-time-best dishes in the Hub, dubbed it "marvelously clever."
 And Globe restaurant critic Devra First spelled out a bold truth when she said this is "possibly one of the best dishes ever served in a Boston restaurant."

-Entries tagged with 'No. 9 Park'
+'No. 9 Park' on Serious Eats

 Ted Kilpatrick helms the bar program at No. 9 Park and has set his sights on pushing the limits of drinks that function alongside the fine dining menu.
 "Over the last year or so, I've been trying to get each menu a little more aggressive than the one before it," he said.
 He's well-versed in the classics, but Kilpatrick has a penchant for modern twists, as his summer drink menu makes apparent.

 An apertif style cocktail, this Last Word variant replaces gin with smoky mezcal.
 In lieu of a maraschino element, floral orange notes are introduced via Combier.
 Chartreuse forward, the drink lingers on the soft, and bitter citrus finish with all sorts of smoky, funky complexity in between.

 Foie-washed bourbon may be the star, but culinary architecture serves to balance this cocktail.
 Cynar brings a vegetal component, whiskey barrel aged bitters contribute a bittering agent, aromatics and sweetness come from the Cocchi Americano, and a finishing orange peel rub adds acid and floral notes.